 Applicants must upload a personal statement (single-spaced, 2-3 pages), CV, and NYU transcript (unofficial copies can be downloaded from Albert) in a single PDF to the online application.
 The personal statement should speak to this year's theme, explaining why you think you would be a good fit for this opprtunity.
 One letter of support is also required and must be sent by the reference writer to firstname.lastname@example.org by the May 1, 2022 deadline.

-There are three additional opportunities in the categories of Visual Arts, Theatre, and Writing that you may wish to explore.
+There are additional opportunities in the categories of Visual Arts, Theatre, and Writing that you may wish to explore.
 These awards are managed directly by the Alpine Fellowship and can be found on their website.